Excommunication in the Catholic Church: Absolution from excommunication

 Apart from the rare cases in which excommunication is imposed for a fixed period and then ceases of itself, it is always removed by absolution.
 Though the same word is used to designate the sacramental sentence by which sins are remitted and that by which excommunication is removed; there is a vast difference between the two acts.
 The absolution which revokes excommunication is purely jurisdictional and has nothing sacramental about it.
-It reinstates the repentant sinner in the Church; restores the rights of which he had been deprived, beginning with participation in the sacraments; and for this very reason, it should precede sacramental absolution, which it thenceforth renders possible and efficacious.
+It reinstates the repentant sinner in the church; restores the rights of which he had been deprived, beginning with participation in the sacraments; and for this very reason, it should precede sacramental absolution, which it thenceforth renders possible and efficacious.
 After absolution from excommunication has been given, the judge sends the person absolved to a confessor, that his sin may be remitted; when absolution from censure is given in the confessional, it should always precede sacramental absolution, conformably to the instruction in the Ritual and the very tenor of the formula for sacramental absolution.

 It may be noted at once that the principal effect of absolution from excommunication may be acquired without the excommunicated person's being wholly reinstated in his former position.
 Thus, an ecclesiastic might not necessarily recover the benefice which he had lost; indeed he might be admitted to lay communion only.
 Ecclesiastical authority has the right to posit certain conditions for the return of the culprit, and every absolution from excommunication calls for the fulfillment of certain conditions which vary in severity, according to the case.

 The formula of absolution from excommunication is not strictly determined, and, since it is an act of jurisdiction, it suffices if the formula employed express clearly the effect which it is desired to attain.
 The sacramental form of absolution from sins is not to be changed, when a priest, in keeping with the provision of law, absolves a properly disposed penitent from a censure latae sententiae in the sacrament of confession.
 It is enough that he intend also to absolve from censures.
 Before absolving from sins, however, the confessor may absolve from the censure, using the formula for absolution from censure outside the sacrament of penance.

-It is important to note that an excommunicated person is prohibited from receiving the sacraments, but if he receives them in violation of the law, the sacraments are valid.
+An excommunicated person is prohibited from receiving the sacraments, but if he receives them in violation of the law, the sacraments are valid.
 If for any reason the absolution from the censure is invalid, or is not given at all, nevertheless, provided the penitent is rightly disposed, his sins will always be forgiven in the sacrament of confession.